cpetrella-sketch/CS513/assignments/assignment5/README.md

 is approximately 130 lines.
 How you ultimately decide to combine the `net` and `http` libraries to implement your proxy is up to you.
 Your grade will not be affected by implementation choices that do not affect the behavior of your proxy.
-If you reference code found on the Internet, you must reference it in the comments.
+You are encouraged to write your own code; however, if you use code found on the Internet, you must reference it in the comments.

 Your proxy should compile without errors using the provided `Makefile`.
 Compilation should produce a binary called `http_proxy` that takes